Robots.txt Monitoring

 Sitemap Conflicts

-VitalSentinel checks if your robots.txt rules block any URLs from your sitemap.
+VitalSentinel checks whether your robots.txt rules block any URLs from your sitemap.
 If sitemap URLs are blocked, you'll see:

 - Number of blocked URLs